nitrite/nitrite-flutter/README.md

 ```

-And use below annotations in your dart classes:
+Use below annotations in your dart classes:

 ```dart
 import 'package:nitrite/nitrite.dart';